About the Student Money Management Center

 - Serve as a social justice advocate for diverse socioeconomic populations through awareness initiatives for all of SMMC’s stakeholders (students, parents, staff & faculty).

-- Collaborate with existing university departments/units in order to facilitate financial literacy to diverse student populations at all Universities in the System; Coordinate with University of Illinois Extension to facilitate financial literacy to students in Urbana-Champaign.
+- Collaborate with existing university departments/units in order to facilitate financial literacy to diverse student populations at all Universities in the System; Coordinate with University of Illinois Extension to provide financial education to students in Urbana-Champaign.

 - Assist with System-wide research on wellness, financial decision-making, and retention as well as program evaluation and assessment.